-At Valley Behavioral Health, we recognize how difficult it must be to constantly deal with the ups and downs of bipolar disorder.
+At Valley Behavioral Health in Fort Smith, Arkansas, we recognize how difficult it must be to constantly deal with the ups and downs of bipolar disorder.
 No matter which type of this disorder you have, our staff will be able to help you get your life back on track.
 We will be able to provide you with the treatment you need to manage your moods and become a happy, successful individual.

 Helping a Loved One of Family Member Get Treatment

 The extreme mood swings and behaviors associated with bipolar disorder not only affect the person him or herself, but also close friends and family.
 If you have a loved one with bipolar disorder, you are all too familiar with the presenting difficulties.
 When your loved one is in a manic episode you may face explosive outbursts, reckless behaviors, and the consequences of irresponsible decisions.
 On the other hand, during a depressive phase you may be left picking up the slack for a loved one who barely has the energy to get out of bed.
 The good news is that there are things you can do to help with their recovery.
 Here are some ways in which you can be helpful:

 - Learn about the disorder- Take the time to learn everything you can about the symptoms of bipolar disorder and the available rehab options.
 The more you know about bipolar disorder the better prepared you will be to help you loved one.